-Other Public Bodies - the Council has substantial interests in other public bodies, details of which are disclosed in the Group Balance Sheet.
+Other public bodies - the Council has substantial interests in other public bodies, details of which are disclosed in the Group Balance Sheet.

-In addition, the Council received grants and income from NHS Ayrshire & Arran of £9.220m in 2013-2014.
-Two Councillors hold positions as non-executive directors of NHS Ayrshire & Arran Board; one as Vice-Chair.
+In addition, the Council received grants and income from NHS Ayrshire & Arran of £9.681m during 2014-2015.
+One Councillor holds the position of non-executive director of NHS Ayrshire & Arran Board.

-Assisted Organisations - the Council provided funding to organisations including Grants to Voluntary Organisations, Rural Communities Fund and funding for Business Advice, which are all made up of small donations to small organisations, none of which exceeded 50% of those organisations total funding.
+Assisted organisations - the Council provided funding to organisations including Grants to Voluntary Organisations, Rural Communities Fund and funding for Business Advice, which are all made up of small donations to small organisations, none of which exceeded 50% of those organisations total funding.

-Ayr Renaissance - established by the Council as a separate arms length, Limited Liability Partnership, with the purpose of regenerating Ayr Town Centre.
+Ayr Renaissance LLP - established by the Council as a separate arms-length, Limited Liability Partnership, with the purpose of regenerating Ayr Town Centre.
 It has two members, namely the Council (which is entitled to 99.999% share of profits) and SAC (LLP Nominees) Limited, a nominee company wholly owned by the Council.
 The Council's Executive Director - Economy, Neighbourhood and Environment sits on the board along with three Council members and four private sector members.
-The organisations' running costs are met by the Council by way of an annual contribution, details of which are contained within the Group Accounts on pages 90-96.
+The organisations' running costs are met by the Council by way of an annual contribution, details of which are contained within the Group Accounts on pages 90 to 96.